wesnoth/wesnoth-multiplayer-data-dashboard/assets/markdown/user_guide.md

 ### Introduction

-This dashboard allows you to query and visualize some of the data that the Wesnoth organization collects about multiplayer games played on the official server.
+This dashboard allows you to query and visualize data that the Wesnoth organization collects about multiplayer games played on the official server.

 ### Basic Usage